-(Sanction Range: Warning Probation, Disciplinary Probation, Suspension Held in Abeyance, or Suspension, plus Restitution for Damages if applicable)
+(Sanction Range: Warning Probation, Disciplinary Probation, Suspension Held in Abeyance, or Suspension.
+Special Conditions may include Restitution for Damages)

 19.00 Hover Boards

 The use, possession, storing or charging of hover boards is prohibited anywhere on campus.
 Any damages to university property, or injuries to another individual which result from a violation of 19.00, whether intentional or unintentional, will be subject to additional conduct charges.
 (See the Environmental Health and Safety webpage regarding fire safety)